jmorey88/ruby_notes/chris_pine_ruby_notes.md

 - some methods that worked on strings work on arrays too, like +, =, . length, or reverse
 - you can .to_s an array to make it clear your working with strings
-- when you puts an array remeber it puts each item individualy from the array unless joined
+- when you puts an array remember it puts each item individualy from the array unless joined
 - push and pop allow you to remove items from the end or the begining of an array changing its length
 - .last will call on the last item of an array